libdynd/libdynd/docs/serialization-design.md

 * `string`
   * The UTF-8 encoding of the string is serialized identically to `bytes`.
 * `char`
-  * The 32-bit code point is serialized as is.
-(TODO: Would be better as UTF-8?)
+  * The code point is serialized as its UTF-8 bytes.
+This means arrays of `char` serialize into a UTF-8 representation.
 * `type`
   * The type represented as a string, serialized as `string`.
 (TODO: Need to specify a well-defined type to string serialization that we will never change.)
 * `void`